by Steven K. Roberts

 So here’s where it gets fun.
 Wanna talk on the Icom 7300 HF rig?
 Pull the boom condenser microphone to my face, poise my toe over a PTT foot switch, and tell the machine via app or macro that it’s time to play radio.
 The output gets routed to headphones, mains, or console speaker… and if I prefer to use the aero headset for noise reduction, well, we can do that too.
 Anything to anything, not five dangling microphones and at least that many speakers.

-Or, perhaps I’m doing a YouTube video, shaping and de-essing my voice through the DBX 286s input channel strip, mixing in audio sources while talking about whatever… hydrophone, exterior mic, engine room sounds, recordings from the Mac or Tascam box, stingers, theme music, interviews, or radio chatter.
+Or, perhaps I’m doing a YouTube video, shaping and de-essing my voice through the DBX 286s input channel strip, mixing in audio sources while talking about whatever… hydrophone, exterior mic, engine room sounds, recordings from the Mac or Tascam box, monitoring while using the USB Yeti mic, stingers, theme music, interviews, or radio chatter.

 Or maybe I’m off visiting somewhere, far from the boat, and the system texts me to report a security violation.
 Red alert!
 Connect via VPN, check system status, watch the cameras including recent timeline, and mix together the interior microphones to discover that it was just Izzy batting a spider who was hanging out in front of a PIR sensor.
 Phew.
 (I know, spiders and boats… that sounds wrong… the photo below was aboard Nomadness, reminding me to get out more!)